8 Ways to Stretch Your College Dough

 Compare prices for used textbooks, eTextbooks, or rental textbooks before purchasing new books.
 Purchase early, keep books in good condition, and resell them as soon as the term is over.
 Check your college’s library to see if any of your textbooks are available to borrow or use.

 You can enjoy movies, lectures, performances, and sports right on campus for little or no cost.
 Get involved in campus activities: clubs, the school newspaper, sports, drama, etc. Clubs are a great way to have fun and meet new people at a low cost.
 Most dorms on campus host social events or game nights.
-Carefully evaluate high-ticket social clubs, as such organizations may require dues you can’t afford.
+Carefully evaluate organizations that require dues you can’t afford.

 5. Use your student I.D.

-When you go off campus, use your student ID as much as you can, as many businesses (particularly those around campuses) will offer student discounts.
-If not advertised, always inquire for student discounts just in case.
+When you go off campus, use your student ID as much as you can.
+Many businesses (particularly those around campuses) will offer student discounts.
+Always inquire about student discounts, even if the business doesn't advertise them, just in case.

 Cultivate friendships with students who have similar spending habits or if not, at least respect your frugality.